maxshapira/dns-sniffer/README.md

     ```bash
     cd dns-sniffer/

-3. Run the program with the desired network interface:
+3. Compile the program:
     ```bash
+    make

+4. Run the program with the desired network interface:
+    ```bash
-    ./dns-sniffer <interface>
+    sudo ./dns-sniffer <interface>

     Example:
-    ./dns-sniffer eth0
+    sudo ./dns-sniffer eth0

-4. Test the Program Using dig Commands
+5. Test the Program Using dig Commands

 You can test the program by generating DNS traffic using the following dig commands: